 I cannot relay to you how great the restaurants are in Burlington.
 If a restaurant does not have great food and a unique concept, it won't survive here.
 For this reason, I have decided to compile my favorites into a list.
 I want to mention that this list is in no way exhaustive.
 There are so many amazing restaurants that it was very difficult to select only a few for each category.

-- Best brunch: Leunig's Bistro & Cafe, & Penny Cluse
+- Brunch: Leunig's Bistro & Cafe, & Penny Cluse

-- Best pizza: American Flatbread (VERY popular, the pizza is excellent but expect to wait) & Pizzeria Verita (Neapolitan pizza)
+- Pizza: American Flatbread (VERY popular, the pizza is excellent but expect to wait) & Pizzeria Verita (Neapolitan pizza)

-- Best outdoor seating: Farmhouse Grill (gorgeous beer patio, serves local beer and food) & Spot on the Dock (waterfront)
+- Outdoor seating: Farmhouse Grill (lovely beer garden, serves local beer and food) & Spot on the Dock (waterfront)

-- Best brewery: FOAM (waterfront, frequent live music) & Citizen Cider
+- Brewery: FOAM (waterfront, frequent live music) & Citizen Cider

-- Best dancing: Metronome & Red Square (expect $5 covers on weekend nights)
+- Dancing: Metronome & Red Square (expect $5 covers on weekend nights)

-- Best speakeasy: Lincolns (enjoy their inexpensive, strong cocktails as well as finding your way in), Deli 126 (unique cocktail menu) & Farmhouse Grill
+- Speakeasy: Lincolns (enjoy their inexpensive, strong cocktails as well as finding your way in), Deli 126 (unique cocktail menu) & Farmhouse Grill

-- Best experience: ArtsRiot (restaurant, live music and arts venue, and host of a weekly food truck summer block party)
+- Experience: ArtsRiot (restaurant, live music and arts venue, and host of a weekly food truck summer block party) & Burlington Farmer's Market

 I can't talk about great food in Burlington without mentioning Winooski, VT.
 Only five minutes away, Main St in Winooski features excellent restaurants and bars.
 Located on the most poorly constructed roundabout you will ever see (drive at your own risk), there are three restaurants/bars worth mentioning.
-With local beers on draft and 16+ mac and cheeses to choose from, Our House Bistro is a must for those seeking "twisted comfort food" as well as the best-voted Bloody Mary in the state.
+With local beers on draft and 16+ mac and cheeses to choose from, Our House Bistro is a must for those seeking "twisted comfort food".
 Directly adjacent is Sneakers Bistro, known for its excellent brunches.
 On the opposite side of OHB is Mule Bar, which is known for its impressive cocktails.
 If you don't mind an egg-white in your drink, try the sweet disposition.